 Marieke Matthijs studied Textile design (KABK, The Hague) and Creative Communications (Rotterdam).
 She explores how people’s relationship with textures and surfaces can be expanded with photography as a medium.

 I have a fascination for the sensorial feeling of touch.
 In my work I explore how to create art that you would want to touch.
-This stems from a lifelong urge to know what surfaces feel like underneath my vingers.
+This stems from a lifelong urge to know what surfaces feel like underneath my fingers.
 All surfaces intrigue me.
-With my art I want to provoke a similar urge in others.
+With my art, I want to provoke a similar urge in others.
 I sculpt with textures and experiment with unconventional materials and techniques.
 It is almost a quest to see whether people’s relationship with textures and surfaces can be expanded.

 My process of creating an artwork always starts with experimentation and exploration because I want to transform things I already (think to) understand.

 With my Photosculptures I explore how peoples’ relationship with textures and surfaces can be expanded with photography as a medium.
-Photography is a well-established form of art, but unlike other forms of art it lacks a textured depth.
-In these times of digital photography where photo’s often don’t leave screens there is no real physical connection between people and photographs.
+Photography is a well-established form of art, but unlike other forms of art, it lacks a textured depth.
+In these times of digital photography where photo’s often don’t leave screens, there is no real physical connection between people and photographs.
 There are a lot of obvious advantages of digital photography; people always have their photos at hand and sharing images has never been easier.
 But it has also made photography fleeting and people less sensitive to photo prints.
 I started experimenting with different tools and techniques in order to renew a physical relationship between people and photographs.
-She started creating textured “Photosculptures” in the hope digitisation is not the end-station of photography.
+She started creating textured “Photosculptures” in the hope digitization is not the end-station of photography.

 Before the digital era, a photograph was often a cherished memento, a tangible richness.
 We took good care of the photos, made sure they did not get wet, fold or tear.
 That kind of mindfulness is not a necessity in this digital age.
 Years ago I felt a desire to give the treasured status back to photo’s.
 I started with damaging photo prints as a starting point.
 For instance, I wanted to see if water damage could add character to an image.
 This was without satisfying results.
 Other experiments, like freezing an image submerged in water, were also dead-end approaches.
 I discovered that treating photo prints with hot oil added texture to images.
 I spent years researching and experimenting with hot oil.
 There are a lot of factors that will change the outcome, like photo materials and various manners of applying the hot oil (i.e. temperature, tools, timing).
 This technique adds physical depth to an otherwise flat photograph and elevates a reproducible photo into an artwork.